-REPORT YOUR REMOTE STARTER or ALARM PROBLEMS HERE!
+REPORT YOUR REMOTE STARTER, KEYLESS ENTRY or ALARM PROBLEMS HERE!

 Reported Problem:Aftermarket Kill-Switch.
 No Power Reaches Starter Motor when trying to Crank/Start (all other functions on the vehicle work fine):

 We get this call periodically, especially when after someone has purchased a used vehicle with no knowledge of an alarm system even being on it and no remotes came with the vehicle: